• Skip to primary navigation

 • Math – counting magnets, comparing shapes, comparing & contrasting

-Three side-by-side photos of a yellow magnet wand with an increasing number of magnet chips attached.
+Three side-by-side photos of a yellow magnet wand with an increasing number of magnet chips attached held over the magnet sensory bin.

 You certainly don’t need to buy expensive materials to make a magnetic table, and instead, you can use found materials gathered from around your environment.
 However, if you want to invest in magnet toys, magnet wands and magnet chips are where I would start!